 Before reviewing each option, let's have a look at the commit quality, which plays important role in the decision of whether original commits should be preserved or not.

-Source repositories serve specific purposes to maintain source code as a sequence of distinct changes, which is useful for grafting commits onto other branches for bug fixes, tracing commits via an issue tracking system, identifying what went into specific builds for triaging bugs, annotating/blaming when digging through the history and bisecting changes to find where a bug was introduced, just to name a few.
+Source repositories serve a specific purpose to maintain source code as a sequence of distinct changes, which is useful for grafting commits onto other branches for bug fixes, tracing commits via an issue tracking system, identifying what went into specific builds for triaging bugs, annotating/blaming when digging through the history and bisecting changes to find where a bug was introduced, just to name a few.

-Many developers, however, confuse feature branches with a backup and commit often and with generic descriptions, such as "Oct 10th", and after the feature branch is pushed for a code review, continue this trend with more generic commit descriptions, such as "Addressed code review comments" or "Fixed bug ABC-123", which are just as meaningless as backup commits.
-There are better ways to backup work in progress and even if a source code repository is used for this, it should not be in the feature branch of the primary source repository.
+Many developers, however, confuse feature branches with a backup and commit often and with generic descriptions, such as "Oct 10th", and after the feature branch is pushed for a code review, continue this trend with more generic commit descriptions, such as "Addressed code review comments" or "Fixed bug ABC-123", which are just as meaningless as backup-style commits.
+There are better ways to backup work in progress and even if a source code repository is used for this, it should not be in the remote feature branch of the primary source repository.

 Commit descriptions should reflect what exactly was changed and which issue that change was supposed to address.
 It is important to note that issue references are not a replacement for change details, but simply provide a way to link changed lines of code in the commit to an issue in the bug tracking system.
 One must be able to see what exactly was changed in each commit without sieving through bug details, which most of the time will not even provide any reasoning as to why the code was written in a certain way, and for long-running projects the original bug tracking system may not even exist anymore.